luyadev/luya/docs/guide/install.md

 ## Docker (docker-compose)

-When you run the LUYA Kickstarter with docker-compose (see the docker-compose.yml for more details) you start the docker container by using
+When you run the LUYA Kickstarter with docker-compose (see the docker-compose.yml for more details) you start the Docker container by using

 ```
 docker-compose up
 ```

 Afterwards all dependencies will be installed and a webserver including a database is running.
-You can now run a specially docker setup command:
+You can now run a specially Docker setup command:

 ```
 docker-compose exec luya_web setup